School Exclusion List: Information for Parents

 HIB (Haemophilus influenzae Type B)

-Students with proven HIB infection need to be out of school until at least 24 hours after they complete their antibiotics.
-A Medical Note is required to return.
+Students with proven HIB infection need to be out of school until a health care provider clears the student to return.

-If your child has dry, honey-colored crusty sores that cannot be covered, he will be sent home at the end of the school day until 24 hours after starting antibiotics.
+If your child has dry, honey-colored crusty sores that can be covered, he will be sent home at the end of the school day until 24 hours after starting antibiotics.

-If the sores are weepy, oozing or wet or cannot be covered, the student will be sent home immediately.
+If the sores are weepy, oozing or wet, or cannot be covered, the student will be sent home immediately.
 He may return after 24 hours of antibiotics, if the sores have stopped oozing and are starting to get smaller.
-A Medical Note is needed to return to school.
+A parent note is needed to return to school.

 Measles / Red Measles / 10 Day Measles